THE DIRTY THIRTY

 Laura Killeen is a theatre-maker from London and graduated from the Neighborhood Playhouse School of the Theatre, NYC, where she was awarded the Anne Meachum Memorial Scholarship.
 Her solo performance in Homewrecka won Best Experimental Film at the Syracuse International Film Festival 2010, garnering such reviews as “she traumatized me”- Ed Harris.
 During her time in New York she spent a year interning and working at The Juilliard School Drama Division under Founding Artistic Director of Signature Theatre, Jim Houghton.

 Laura Killeen has performed in award-winning theatre, film, art and radio.
 She has directed theatre at the RADA Festival, Bloomsbury Festival and at the White Bear Theatre.
-Her writing has been performed in London, New York City and Tel Aviv.
+She has been published, her writing having been performed in London, New York City and Tel Aviv.

 Laura Killeen has an MA in Text & Performance from RADA & Birkbeck, University of London.

-She is a Degenerate Fox and a Carnival Girl.
+She is a Degenerate Fox, a Carnival Girl and a feminist.

 If you are going to the bar, mine's a large rosé or a caipirinha.
 Thanks!